pidaparthimallikarjun2001/flask_chatbot/Readme.md

 # OBJECTIVE
-To build a chatbot with Flask(framework)
+To build a simple and basic chatbot with Flask and python(framework)
 # Done by
 18PA1A05C6 P N S S D Mallikarjun